View Schleeper's Obituary on thetelegraph.com and share memories

 In Addition to his parents and wife, he was preceded in death by a brother, Charles; and sister, Christina Schleeper

-Visitation will be from 9 a.m. until service at 10 a.m. on Saturday, March 7, at St. Norbert's Catholic Church in Hardin, Illinois.
+Visitation will be from 9 a.m. until service at 10 a.m. on Saturday, March 7, at Gress, Kallal & Schaaf Funeral Home in Hardin, Illinois.

 Father Don Roberts will officiate.
 Gress, Kallal, and Schaaf Funeral Home in Hardin is in charge of arrangements.
 Burial will follow at St. Norbert's Catholic Cemetery in Hardin